couchbaselabs/hands_on_n1ql_v5/content/slide-49.md

 DELETE FROM contacts will empty the keyspace!!

 <pre id="example">
-DELETE FROM contacts c
+DELETE FROM contacts
-  USE KEYS "baldwin"
+  WHERE META(contacts).id = "baldwin"
    RETURNING contacts
 </pre>